joshmu/ts-swarm/ARCHITECTURE.md

 1. The user initiates a request to the Swarm with an initial message.
 2. The Swarm passes the message to the appropriate Agent.
 3. The Agent processes the message and uses the OpenAI API to generate a response.
-4. If the response includes tool calls, the Agent executes the corresponding AgentFunctions.
+4. If the response includes tool calls, the Agent executes the corresponding agent function.
 5. The Agent updates its response and context based on the tool call results.
 6. The Swarm returns the final result to the user.